These FAQs refer to the situation in England and Wales only.

 In circumstances where an individual has come into contact with a suspected Covid-19 case and has symptoms, they should read in full the latest Government advice on self-isolation.

 The advice in relation to family members is currently (20 March 2020) that where a person has symptoms of Covid-19, all other members of the household should self-isolate for 14 days.

 It remains the case that employees are expected to carry out work to help provide services to the authority's service users and clients where they can.
 As set out in FAQ2, where it is possible, the work should be carried out at home.
 In the event that an employee’s role cannot be performed from home and they are therefore unable to work because they are self-isolating then if they are on Green Book terms and conditions the National Joint Council for Local Government Services has issued a circular dated 12 February 2020 Novel Coronavirus: Covid-19 setting out advice about the Green Book sickness scheme.
 Part 2, paragraph 10.9 of that scheme provides:

 “An employee who is prevented from attending work because of contact with infectious disease shall be entitled to receive normal pay.
 The period of absence on this account shall not be reckoned against the employee’s entitlements under this scheme.”

 Therefore, the circular confirms that in the event that an employee is required to self-isolate or is placed in quarantine as a result of Covid-19, the provision above should be applied.
-Similar provisions apply for fire and rescue employees on Grey Book terms and school staff on the Burgundy Book.
+Similar, although not identical, provisions apply for fire and rescue employees on Grey Book terms and school staff on the Burgundy Book.